beNative/nodejs-build-ui/TECHNICAL_MANUAL.md

 ## 1. Core Technologies

--   **Electron:** The application is designed as an Electron app, allowing it to run as a cross-platform desktop application using web technologies.
+-   **Electron:** The application is a cross-platform desktop application built using the Electron framework.
 -   **React:** The user interface is built as a single-page application using React 18.
 -   **TypeScript:** All code is written in TypeScript for type safety and improved developer experience.
 -   **esbuild:** A fast JavaScript bundler is used to compile the JSX/TSX source code into a single JavaScript file for the browser.